IgorSusmelj/pytorch-styleguide/README.md

 ## IDEs

 ### Code Editors
-In general, we recommend the use of an IDE such as visual studio code or PyCharm.
-Whereas VS Code provides syntax highlighting and autocompletion in a relatively lightweight editor PyCharm has lots of advanced features for working with remote clusters.
+In general, we recommend the use of an IDE such as visual studio code or PyCharm. ~~Whereas VS Code provides syntax highlighting and autocompletion in a relatively lightweight editor PyCharm has lots of advanced features for working with remote clusters.~~
+VS Code has become very powerful with its fast growing ecosystem of extensions.

+#### Setting up Visual Studio Code with a Remote Machine
+Make sure you have the following extensions installed:

+- Python  (linting, autocompletion, syntax highlighting, code formatting)
+- Remote - SSH (to work with remote machines)

+1. Follow the guide here: https://code.visualstudio.com/docs/remote/remote-overview

 #### Setting up PyCharm to work with a Remote Machine
 1. Login to your remote machine (AWS, Google etc.)